Reductions of Galois representations and the theta operator: Introduction

-One of the chief motivations of this article was to develop and use a result like \corref{main} to study the images of the reductions of local Galois representations associated with eigenforms of arbitrary weights and slopes.
+One of the chief motivations of this paper was to develop and use a result like \corref{main} to study the images of the reductions of local Galois representations associated with eigenforms of arbitrary weights and slopes.
 Assume $p \ge 5$.
 Given a Galois representation $\bar{\rho}_f:{\rm Gal}(\bar{\mathbb{Q}}/\mathbb{Q}) \rightarrow {\rm GL}_2(\overline{\mathbb{F}}_p)$ coming from an eigenform $f$, we can restrict it to the subgroup $G _p:={\rm Gal}(\bar{\mathbb{Q}}_p/\mathbb{Q}_p)$ to get a local representation $\bar{\rho}_{f,p}:=\bar{\rho}_f|_{G_p}.$ This representation has been much studied, but its shape is not known in general.
-However, if $f$ and $g$ are as in Corollary~\ref{main}, then clearly $\bar{\rho}_{f,p} $ is irreducible (resp. reducible) if and only if $\bar{\rho}_{g,p}$ is irreducible (resp. reducible).
-So we obtain: \begin{cor} The phenomenon of irreducibility (resp. reducibility) of the reduction of local modular Galois representations tends to propagate as the slope increases by one. \end{cor}
+However, if $f$ and $g$ are as in Corollary~\ref{main}, then clearly $\bar{\rho}_{f,p} $ is irreducible (respectively, reducible) if and only if $\bar{\rho}_{g,p}$ is irreducible (respectively, reducible).
+So we obtain the following. \begin{cor} The phenomenon of irreducibility (respectively, reducibility) of the reduction of local modular Galois representations tends to propagate as the slope increases by one. \end{cor}